Cusps, Kleinian groups and Eisenstein series: cohomology classes associated to cusps

 \subsection{Proof of Corollary \ref{cor:cusp}}

-Let $C_1,..., C_N$ be $N$ toric cusps, for each cusp $C_i$, choose a corresponding parabolic subgroup $\Ga_i\cong \mathbb Z^n$ (unique up to conjugate).
-By Theorem \ref{thm:vanEst} and Lemma \ref{lem:lie alg cohomology}, the dimension of the cohomology group $H^n(\Ga_i,\Ad)$ is $n$.
+Let $C_1,..., C_N$ be $N$ toric cusps.
+For each cusp $C_i$, choose a corresponding parabolic subgroup $\Ga_i\cong \mathbb Z^n$ (unique up to conjugate).
+By Lemma \ref{lem:lie alg cohomology} and Theorem \ref{thm:vanEst}, the dimension of the cohomology group $H^n(\Ga_i,\Ad)$ is $n$.
 Thus, in view of Theorem \ref{thm:Ad}, they in total correspond to $nN$ linearly independent Eisenstein cohomology classes in $H^n(\Ga,\Ad)$.
-So the corollary follows immedietely.
+So the corollary follows immediately.